iGaming14 min readMay 2026By · Banking Lead

 The tax architecture is straightforward on paper and intricate in practice.

 The complication is FATCA and the OECD Common Reporting Standard (CRS).
-Both Nevis and Costa Rica are CRS-participating jurisdictions.
+Nevis is a CRS-participating jurisdiction.
 UBOs of a Nevis LLC are reported to their country of tax residence under CRS — the asset-protection statute is real, but tax-information privacy is largely gone.
 UK, EU, and many other tax residents will see their Nevis-LLC ownership flow through to their home tax authority.
 See the OECD CRS portal and FATF guidance for the reporting frameworks.

 Economic substance: real, and tightening